OpenEvalProject/evals/manuscripts/elife-75420/v1/manuscript.md

 Importantly, a minimum confidence criterion is implicit to the additive evidence bias δm.
 As explained above, a negative value of δm effectively corresponds to a metacognitive threshold, such that metacognitive evidence z (and hence confidence) is zero for decision values smaller than δm.
 A maximum confidence criterion can be realized by the confidence bias parameters λm and κm.
 Specifically, assuming λm > 1 or κm > 0, the maximum criterion is the point along the metacognitive evidence axis at which a link function of the form λm·tanh(..) + κm becomes exactly 1.
 In sum, both a minimum and a maximum confidence criterion can be implemented as a form of a metacognitive bias.

-## Metacognitive noise: noisy-readout models
+#### Metacognitive noise: noisy-readout models

 A key aspect of the current model is that the transformation from sensory decision values to confidence reports is subject to sources of metacognitive noise.
-In this section, I first consider a model of type noisy-readout, according to which the metacognitive noise mainly applies to the metacognitive readout of absolute sensory decision values (i.e. z*).
-The final metacognitive evidence z is thus a noisy version of z*.
-By contrast, sources of noise involved in the report of confidence are considered negligible and the internal confidence estimate c* resulting from the link function is equal to the reported confidence c.
+In this section, I first consider a model of type noisy-readout, according to which the metacognitive noise mainly applies to the metacognitive readout of absolute sensory decision values (i.e. $z^{*}$).
+The final metacognitive evidence z is thus a noisy version of $z^{*}$.
+By contrast, sources of noise involved in the report of confidence are considered negligible and the internal confidence estimate $c^{*}$ resulting from the link function is equal to the reported confidence c.

 Metacognitive noise is defined by a probability distribution and a metacognitive noise parameter σm.
 The appropriate noise distribution for such readout noise is an open empirical question.
 Here, I introduce a family of potential candidates.
 A key consideration for the choice of a noise distribution is the issue of sign flips.
 I distinguish two cases.